-- 1 Turn off the computer and the connected peripherals. - 2 Pull the levers on each side of the port replicator (1) to disconnect the computer from the port replicator. - 3 Lift the computer away from the port replicator. - 4 Close the port replicator connector cover on the bottom of your computer.
+- 1 Turn off the peripherals connected to your computer. - 2 Pull the levers on each side of the port replicator (1) to disconnect the computer from the port replicator. - 3 Lift the computer away from the port replicator. - 4 Close the port replicator connector cover on the bottom of your computer.